 The decision to divorce can be driven by negative emotions that get in the way of one making a rational choice.
-Time away from the marriage and spouse can clear one’s thinking and help reality intrude into the fantasy idea of being single again and all the wonders that they believe come along with flying solo.
+Time away from a marriage can clear one’s thinking and help reality intrude into the fantasy idea of being single again and all the wonders that they believe come along with flying solo.
+Do you think a trial separation may be a good fit for you and your partner?
+Learn more about them below.

 The Difference Between a Trial and Legal Separation

-During a legal separation, a couple decides to live separately and will use a family court attorney to draw up a legal separation agreement that outlines such issues as child custody, who pays the bills, who lives where and the duration of the separation.
+During a legal separation, a couple decides to live separately and will use a family court attorney to draw up a legal separation agreement that outlines such issues as child custody, who pays the bills, who lives where, and the duration of the separation.
+In a trial separation, no formal legal action is taken.

 Pros of a Trial Separation